 An approved school snack list may get sent home with your child at the beginning of the school year.
 If it’s anything like those that I’ve seen, you’ll be amazed at the number of junky foods on it.

 Here is a list of healthier options that include fresh and packaged foods, as well as some pairing ideas.
+Most of these ideas are great for school, and any time you need to bring snacks for a group of kids — healthy snacks for the car or to refuel after soccer practice.

 What you choose to put together will depend on if you are just feeding your own child or the whole class, and your school’s specific requirements – always confirm first!